jeffreykegler/hoonlint/misc/whitespace.md

 A running is considered to start at the start of its first run step.
 A running contains one or more **runstep lines**.
-The column location of the runstep lines should be as described for the running hoon that directly contains the running.
+The column location of the runstep lines should be as specified for the running hoon that directly contains the running.

-Within a runstep line, the runsteps should be tightly aligned, or follow runstep inter-line alignment, as described next.
+Within a runstep line, the runsteps should be tightly aligned, or they should follow runstep inter-line alignment, as described next.

 ### Runstep inter-line alignment